 You can expect to burn about 100 more calories every day when you keep your house cool.
 Every 3,500 calories you burn translates into a pound of weight lost.
 You don’t need to keep your house cold enough to cause shivers in order to unlock this benefit; as long as it feels like light sweater weather in your house, you’ll be burning more calories.

 The job of your refrigerator and freezer is to keep your food fresh at near or sub-freezing temperatures.
 Obviously, this job is harder for them to do when your home is very warm.
-Turning down the thermostat reduces the workload on these big-ticket appliances.
-Keeping your house cooler in the winter can extend their lifespan and reduce the number of mechanical problems they experience.
+Turning your thermostat down by just one degree can reduce your monthly energy usage by one to three percent.
+If you can commit to turning the temp down by five to ten degrees when you sleep every night, you could discover savings of up to 15 percent on your next heating bill!

 Once again, when you’re leaving your home empty for a span of several days, try dropping the temperatures further than you normally would.
 The lower bound here should be 55 degrees Fahrenheit.
 Pushing your thermostat any lower than that risks causing damage to your plumbing system.